SNF Dialogues: Modern Political Values, Ancient Drama

 We were very pleased to hold the Dialogues event on the beautiful rooftop of the National Museum of Contemporary Art—following, of course, all the standard rules and guidelines for a third party renting space at the museum—with which the Stavros Niarchos Foundation (SNF) has a special connection.
 The museum was completed through a €3 million from SNF in July 2018.

-The Dialogues are curated and moderated by Anna-Kynthia Bousdoukou and are held through journalism nonprofit iMEdD (incubator for Media Education and Development).
+The Dialogues are curated and moderated by Anna Kynthia Bousdoukou and are held through journalism nonprofit iMEdD (incubator for Media Education and Development).